toelt-llc/UNIPA-oranges/README.md

 Go to the Labeling Interface and then click on Code.
 In the RectangleLabels section, tune the model_score_threshold feature, between 0.0 and 1.0.

+If you already have labels on some images, to activate the new detection threshold you need to delete existing annotations.

+### How to delete existing annotations?
+Go to the main menu where all images are listed.
+Select the image where you want to delete annotations.
+Click the button on the top-left (when no image is selected, "Actions" is written on this button).
+Click "Delete predictions" or "Delete anotations".

 ## Keyboard shortcuts

 When (auto)-labelling images, you can proceed faster by using <a href="https://labelstud.io/guide/labeling.html"> keyboard shortcuts</a>.